Pharmacist and Intern Pharmacist Vaccinators

 • Three yearly spatial logging of pharmaceutical refrigerators (it is the pharmacist's responsibility to contact their Immunisation Coordinator to arrange this).

-Refer to the pharmacy specific cold chain policy or visit our website Regional advisors and local coordinators to obtain the contact details for your local Immunisation Coordinator.
+Refer to the pharmacy-specific Cold Chain Policy or visit our webpage Regional advisors and local coordinators to obtain the contact details for your local Immunisation Coordinator.

 Training pharmacy staff/first aid management